 - During the splinting and cortisone regime other physiotherapy techniques such as myofascial release, neural and specific joint mobilisation is done in the rooms and adjusted as a home exercise programme.
 This includes individually indicated stretches and graded strengthening.

-This article was authored by Danielle Ross, who is based at the Douglasdale branch of Lamberti Physiotherapy.
-Book an assessment with her if you think you may have this condition or else Carpal Tunnel Syndrome.
+This article was authored the Douglasdale branch of Lamberti Physiotherapy.
+Book an assessment with one of their Physios if you think you may have this condition or else Carpal Tunnel Syndrome.
 You can also make use of our handy appointment form.

 - Brukner P, Khan K 2012 Brukner & Khan’s Clinical Sports Medicine, 4th ed.
 McGraw-Hill Australia Pty Ltd, Australia.